JoshFagan/sphero_toolbox/README.md

 # Sphero Toolbox
 I am a GTA teaching an introductory programming course for engineering students at the University of Tennessee, Knoxville.
-The teaches Matlan in a project heavy curriculum.
+The course teaches Matlab in a project heavy curriculum.
 One of the projects involves the students using a mobile rover for which we have selected the RVR Sphero.
 This repo implements a ROS bridge to communicate between Matlab and the Raspberry Pi running on the RVR Sphero.

 ## To Do
 * Input validation for each function